 Hancock’s Resolution – Neva Leigh

-Nancy Allerd reported that rain has affected participation at their events.
+Nancy Allerd Allred reported that rain has affected participation at their events.
 They are also offering volunteer opportunities 3 days a week but it is mostly the same 3 MGs.
 Nancy is disappointed there isn’t more participation.
 She will need lots of help for Lavender Day in June.

 Compost Demonstration and Native Plants at Quiet Waters Catherine Salam